NativeScript/nativescript-sdk-examples-js/app/ui-category/layouts/overview.md

----
-title: Layouts - NativeScript JavaScript
-description: NativeScript provides a collection of several layouts' structures(StackLayout, GridLayout, AbsoluteLayout, DockLayout, FlexboxLayout, WrapLayout), which are used for setting up the position of the views on the screen.
-The examples cover the main scenarios for using those layout containers inside a NativeScript project.
-position: 30
-slug: layouts
----
 NativeScript provides a recursive layout system that sizes and positions views on the screen.
 `Layout` is the base class for all views that provide positioning of child elements.
 We can use the various layout containers to position elements.